lucendio/lecture-devops-code/tutorials/08_familiarize-with-kubernetes/solutions/edu-cluster/README.md

    some kind of resource utilization meters in the main area of the page
 4. obtain the *Kubeconfig File* (top right) and store the content on your workstation under `~/.kube/config`
-5. navigate to *Projects/Namespaces*, click on *Add Namespaces* next to the project named after this module and give the namespace a meaningful name (e.g. university account ID)
+5. navigate to *Projects/Namespaces*, click on *Add Namespaces* next to the project named after this module and give the namespace a meaningful & unique name (e.g. university account ID)
 6. [install `kubectl`](https://kubernetes.io/docs/tasks/tools/#kubectl) on your workstation, if it doesn't already exist
-7. moving forward, either use `-n ${NS_NAME` whenever namespaced objects are involved, or configure it as the default value in your local Kubeconfig: edit the file directly by adding `contexts[*].context.namespace: ${NS_NAME}` or run
+7. moving forward, either use `-n ${NS_NAME` whenever namespaced objects are involved, or configure it as the default value in your local Kubeconfig - edit the file directly by adding `contexts[*].context.namespace: ${NS_NAME}` or run:

 ```bash
 kubectl config set-context --current --namespace=${NS_NAME}